jonsearle/spannr-prototype-01/TESTING_GUIDE.md

 ## Troubleshooting

-- **"Garage not found"**: Ensure you have a garage in the database with the slug you're using
+- **"Garage not found"**: Ensure you have at least one garage in the database
 - **"Unauthorized"**: Check that `ADMIN_WRITE_SECRET` matches `NEXT_PUBLIC_ADMIN_WRITE_SECRET` in `.env.local`
 - **Status always shows "closed"**: Verify opening hours are saved and check garage timezone
 - **API errors**: Check browser console and server logs for error messages